semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### Full Example

-Let's say that we want to update the previous document (the blog article) we stored, and change its title.
+Let's say that we want to update the previous document ( *Jon Snow*) we stored, and change his age.
 As a reminder, its ID is *AU0QJ2sJ1MYCa_CVGtD5*.

 Our JSON will be the following (you can find it in `simple_cluster/queries/basics/update_document.json`).

 {% highlight json %}
 {
     "doc" : {
-        "title" : "New title !"
+        "age" : 20
     }
 }
 {% endhighlight %}